Jaimilit/CrossFit-Signup/README.md

 ## Inspiration

-* This project was inspired by the "Hello Django" project and the "I Think Therefore I Blog" projects from Code Institute.
+* This project was inspired by the "Hello Django" and the "I Think Therefore I Blog" projects from Code Institute.
  * Larisa LG's Readme.md file was used as a template for writing my own Readme.md.
  * CrossFit Fabriken website and Wondr App were used as inspiration for my app.